A Guide for Looking After Old Pets

 • Make sure they’re not at risk of pressure sores by providing them with supportive bedding.

-• Pets may also benefit from mobility aids such as paw grips or harnesses when it comes to navigating uneven or slippery flooring.
+• Pets may also benefit from mobility aids, such as paw grips or harnesses, when navigating uneven or slippery flooring.

 Senior Dogs Health Checks